-Conduit Financing Program: The conduit financing program provides school districts, community college districts, county offices of education, and non-profit borrowers access to tax-exempt and other tax-advantaged bonds and notes through the capital markets.
+Conduit Financing Program: The conduit financing program provides school districts, community college districts, county offices of education, and non-profit borrowers access to tax-exempt and other tax-advantaged bonds and notes through public offerings and private placements.
 This program is accounted for in the California School Finance Authority Fund.